sonatype/nexus-iq-server-ha/chart/README.md

 A `config.yml` file is required to run.
 This is generated using the `iq_server.config` value.
 Care should be taken if updating this as many values within it are fine-tuned to allow the helm chart to function.

-### fluentd (required)
+### Logging (required)

-fluentd is required to generate aggregated log files which are needed for any support requests.

-An aggregator is used to write aggregated log files to the PV.
+Each Nexus IQ Server pod has a container running Nexus IQ Server, which outputs the following log files
+* `clm-server.log`
+* `audit.log`
+* `policy-violation.log`
+* `stderr.log`
+by default to `/var/log/nexus-iq-server`.

+A fluentd sidecar container in the same pod tails these log files and forwards the content to a fluentd daemonset aggregator.

+For each log file, the aggregator combines its content from each pod into an aggregated log file, which is output with the current date to the shared file system PV by default to `/log` such that you end up with
+* `clm-server.<yyyyMMdd>.log`
+* `audit.<yyyyMMdd>.log`
+* `policy-violation.<yyyyMMdd>.log`
+* `stderr.<yyyyMMdd>.log`
+where `<yyyyMMdd>` is the current date.

+The aggregate log files may be required for a support request and by default will be included when generating a support zip inside a top-level `cluster_log` directory.

 By default, aggregate log files that have a last modified time older than 50 days are scheduled to be deleted every day at 1 am.
-This can also be customized as follows
+This can be customized as follows
    ```
    --set aggregateLogFileRetention.deleteCron=<Cron schedule expression, default "0 1 * * *">
    --set aggregateLogFileRetention.maxLastModifiedDays=<max last modified time in days, default 7>
    ```
 Note that setting `aggregateLogFileRetention.maxLastModifiedDays` to 0 disables deletion.

-The aggregator receives logs from forwarders.

-By default, each forwarder is a sidecar container that runs alongside the Nexus IQ Server container in the same pod.
-This forwards the Nexus IQ Server log file lines, which it has access to through a shared file system, to the aggregator.

-Note that fluentd has separate settings for its PVC and should normally be configured to use the same PVC as the Nexus IQ Server pods as follows
+Note that the fluentd daemonset aggregator has separate settings for its PVC and should normally be configured to use the same PVC as the Nexus IQ Server pods as follows
    ```
    --set fluentd.aggregator.extraVolumes[0].name="iq-server-pod-volume"
    --set fluentd.aggregator.extraVolumes[0].persistentVolumeClaim.claimName=<PVC name, default "iq-server-pvc">